Looking for open classes?

 - All food and drink are prohibited in the library.
 Students with opened containers of food or drink will be asked to take them outside of the library.

-- Cell phones & beepers should be set to vibrate or turned off.
-Students using cell phones will be asked to leave the library.
+- Cell phones should be set to vibrate or turned off.
+Students talking on cell phones will be asked to leave the library.

 - Headphones are acceptable, as long as their volume does not disturb other students or staff.